Léon Dehon

-Léon-Gustave Dehon, SCJ (14 March 1843 - 12 August 1925), also known as Jean of the Sacred Heart, was a French Catholic priest and the founder of the Congregation of the Sacred Heart of Jesus (the Dehonians).
+Léon-Gustave Dehon, SCJ (14 March 1843 - 12 August 1925), religious name Jean of the Sacred Heart, was a French religious priest of the Congregation of the Sacred Heart of Jesus, which he founded.

-Dehon's focus in his ecclesial life was to express his closeness with workers but he especially promoted a devotion to the Sacred Heart of Jesus.
+Dehon's focus in his ecclesial life was to express his closeness with workers but he especially promoted a devotion to the Most Sacred Heart of Jesus.

-He established an order in 1878 dedicated to this task and to working in the foreign and diocesan missions in France and abroad.
-But impediments caused the order's dissolution.
-Dehon later reformed and reestablished it in 1884, leading the order until his death.
+He established the Congregation of the Sacred Heart of Jesus in 1878, dedicated to this task and to working in the foreign and diocesan missions in France and abroad.
+But impediments caused the congregation's dissolution.
+Dehon later reformed and reestablished it in 1884, leading the congregation until his death.
 It expanded to North and South America in the early 20th century.